 - 8.1.
-For leave due to parental or serious health conditions of the resident or a family member, a physician's written "Release to Return to Duty" or equivalent is required with the date the resident is expected to return to resume his or her residency.
+For leave due to or serious health conditions of the resident, parent, or other family member, a physician's written Release to Return to Duty form or equivalent is required with the date the resident is expected to return to resume his or her residency.
 This information is submitted to the Human Resources Department (HRD). - 8.2.
 When applicable, the residency program director will record in writing the adjusted date required for completion of the PGY or the program because of Extended Resident Leave.
-One copy is placed in the resident's educational file and a copy is submitted to the Office of Graduate Medical Education (GME) to process the appropriate Personnel Action.
+One copy is placed in the resident's educational file and a copy is submitted to the Office of Graduate Medical Education (GME) to process the appropriate personnel action.